git-town/git-town/docs/ARCHITECTURE.md

-Git Town addresses requirements 1 and 2 via an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) that executes Git-Town-specific programs consisting of using Git-related opcodes.
+Git Town addresses requirements 1 and 2 via an [interpreter](https://en.wikipedia.org/wiki/Interpreter_(computing)) that executes Git-Town-specific _programs_ consisting of using Git-related _opcodes_.
 Each Git Town command:

 - Inspects the state of the Git repo.